Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory: Introduction

 First, note that for the channel in (\ref{discrete-time-Gaussian-channel}), taking derivative of $I(X; Y)$ is equivalent to that of $H(Y)$, which can be written as the expectation of $-\log f_Y(Y)$:

 In their fourth proof of (\ref{I-MMSE}), the authors of~\cite{gu05} choose the probability space, with respect to which the expectation as above is taken, to be the sample space of $Y$ (with naturally induced measure), which obviously depends on $snr$.
-Under this probability space, $H(Y)$ is naturally expressed as:
+With respect to this probability space, $H(Y)$ is naturally expressed as:

 Then, under some mild assumptions, the derivative of $H(Y)$ with respect to $snr$ can penetrate into the integral, and then (\ref{I-MMSE}) follows from integration by parts and other straightforward computations.